 Windmill Island Gardens

-One of the most popular tulip-viewing spots in Holland is Windmill Island Gardens, which plants 150,000 tulips for Tulip Time!
+One of Holland’s most popular tulip-viewing spots is Windmill Island Gardens, which plants 150,000 tulips for Tulip Time!

 Of course, the main attraction of this 36-acre park is the 250-year-old Dutch windmill De Zwaan.
 In fact, De Zwaan is an operating mill that grinds grains into flour that you can purchase from the gift shop.
 You can also tour the windmill’s five floors.

-Other sights worth seeing are the authentic street organ from Amsterdam, the antique carousel, the Little Netherlands display, and the gift shop for Dutch cheese and souvenirs.
+Other sights worth seeing are the authentic street organ from Amsterdam, the antique carousel, the Little Netherlands display, and the gift shop, which sells Dutch cheese, wooden clogs, delftware, and more souvenirs.

 Tulip Immersion Garden: The Journey of the Tulip

-As you meander through the three raised gardens from globally renowned Dutch horticulturist Ibo Gülsen you’ll be immersed in eye-level tulip displays.
+You’ll be immersed in eye-level tulip displays as you meander through the three raised gardens by globally renowned Dutch horticulturist Ibo Gülsen.

-Each display shares part of the tulip’s history from being cultivated in Türkiye and blossoming into a cultural trend in the Netherlands to being celebrated as part of Holland’s Dutch heritage during Tulip Time.
+Each display shares part of the tulip’s history.
+From being cultivated in Türkiye to blossoming into a cultural trend in the Netherlands, you’ll follow the tulip’s journey to being celebrated as part of Holland’s Dutch heritage during Tulip Time.

 Nelis’ Dutch Village